Cat communication: Panting

+Unlike dogs, panting is a rare occurrence in cats, except in warm weather environments, or after delivery.
+Some cats may pant in response to anxiety, fear or excitement.
+It can also be caused by play, exercise, or stress from stimuli, such as car rides.
+Panting in cat-moms after delivery is normal and not related to temperature, female cats may pant for several days up to weeks postpartum.

+However, if panting is excessive or the cat appears in distress, it may be a symptom of a more serious condition, such as a nasal blockage, heartworm disease, head trauma, or drug poisoning.
+In many cases, feline panting, especially if accompanied by other symptoms, such as coughing or shallow breathing (dyspnea), is considered to be abnormal and is treated as a medical emergency.

 Tactile communication

 Grooming

-Cats often lick other cats as allogrooming or to bond (this grooming is usually done between familiar cats).
+Cats often lick other cats as social grooming or to bond (this grooming is usually done between familiar cats).
 They also sometimes lick humans, which may indicate affection.

-Oral grooming for domestic and feral cats is a common behavior; recent studies on domestic cats show that they spend about 8% of resting time grooming themselves.
+Oral grooming for domestic and feral cats is a common behavior.
+Domestic cats spend about 8% of waking time grooming themselves.

 Grooming is extremely important not only to clean themselves but also to control ectoparasites.
 Fleas tend to be the most common ectoparasite in cats and some studies show indirect evidence that grooming in cats is effective in dislodging fleas from the head and neck.
 Cats may also use grooming to scratch itchy areas of the body.